GPU-Accelerated X-ray Pulse Profile Modeling

-In summary, the codebase presented here provides a modern computational framework for PPM: it achieves production-grade accuracy at millisecond-scale runtimes; our results align with the majority of previous community tests; and we propose two new atmosphere-interpolation tests.
+In summary, the codebase presented here provides a modern computational framework for PPM: it achieves production-grade accuracy at millisecond-scale runtimes.
+Our results are aligned with the majority of previous community tests and we propose two new atmosphere-interpolation tests.
 Our work substantially breaks the accuracy-speed bottleneck of Bayesian PPM studies.
-In parallel with advancing re-analyses of existing observational sources with physics-motivated hotspot models, we invite the community to use our GPU PPM codebase to re-examine the robustness of previous studies under diverse inference setups.
+In parallel with advancing reanalyses of existing observational sources with physics-motivated hotspot models, we invite the community to use our GPU PPM codebase to reexamine the robustness of previous studies under diverse inference setups.
 For transparency and pedagogical reasons, we also provide a CPU reference implementation with a clear structure and high readability.
-Taken together, these efforts advance pulse-profile modeling toward a more efficient, reliable, and reproducible regime.
+Taken together, these efforts advance pulse profile modeling toward a more efficient, reliable, and reproducible regime.